 The three fundamentals of SEO

-There’s a lot of great advice and information on SEO out there, and in some cases, there’s also conflicting advice which can be confusing.
-However, there are three categories or “pillars” all that complexity can be bucketed into – technical, on-site and off-site:
+There’s a lot of great advice and information on SEO for businesses and organisations out there, and in some cases, there’s also conflicting advice which can be confusing.
+However, there are three categories or “pillars” which SEO can essentially be bucketed into – technical, on-site and off-site:

 - Page speed optimisation – how fast is your website for desktop and mobile users?
 Speed means money, especially for e-commerce websites!